emily-gy/emily-gy/README.md

 ## Hi there 👋

-My name is Emily Guyu Yang and I am a first year Master of Environmental Management student at Duke University, focusing on analytics & modeling and geospatial analysis.
+My name is Emily and I am a second-year Master of Environmental Management student at Duke University, focusing on analytics & modeling and geospatial analysis.
 <!--
 **emily-gy/emily-gy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.